OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 - no server state is introduced to track tokens

 This defense relies on the CORS preflight mechanism which sends an `OPTIONS` request to verify CORS compliance with the destination server.
 All modern browsers designate requests with custom headers as "to be preflighted".
 When the API verifies that the custom header is there, you know that the request must have been preflighted if it came from a browser.

-When a `<form>` tag is used to submit data, it sends a "simple" request that browsers do not designate as "to be preflighted".
-These "simple" requests introduce risk of CSRF because browsers permit them to be sent to any origin.
-If your application uses `<form>` tags to submit data anywhere in your client, you will still need to protect them with alternate approaches described in this document such as tokens.

 #### Custom Headers and CORS